wangzitao777/SocketFileTranslation-20230321/README.md

 # SocketFileTranslation-20230321
 This project aims at regularly translating files from clients, such as one-chip computer(STM-32, Raspberry Pi, etc) to a data collecting server.
-It can divide a large file into small pieces and then transfer them to the server in blocks, and merge them on the server side
+It can divide a large file into small pieces and then transfer them to the server in blocks, and merge them on the server side.

 Usage:
 1. If you choose Windows system as your server, please Compile the source file in a bash capable software, or you just modify the header files in the beginning. gcc server.c -o server.exe  # Windows